mindis/snowplow.github.com/_posts/2013-05-29-dealing-with-hadoops-small-file-problem.md

 category: Inside the Plow
 ---

 Hadoop has a serious Small Files Problem.
-It's widely known that Hadoop struggles to run MapReduce jobs that involve thousands of small files; Hadoop much prefers to crunch through tens or hundreds of files sized at or around the magic size of 128 megabytes.
+It's widely known that Hadoop struggles to run MapReduce jobs that involve thousands of small files: Hadoop much prefers to crunch through tens or hundreds of files sized at or around the magic 128 megabytes.
 The technical reasons for this are well explained in this [Cloudera blog post] [cloudera-small-files] - what is less well understood is how badly small files can slow down your Hadoop job, and what to do about it.

 <img src="/static/img/blog/2013/05/plowing-small-files.jpg" />